hannahmkrasnick/CPSC210-Project/README.md

 - As a user, I want to be able to select a book and view all the information about that book
 - As a user, I want to be able to sort my books onto "bookshelves" that I can label myself, and I want a book to be able to appear on more than one bookshelf
-- As a user, I want to be able to select a bookshelf and view all the books on that shelf
+- As a user, I want to be view my shelves and which books are on those shelves